KirillSharafutdinov/revilio-ios/README.md

 We welcome questions, feedback, and contributions from the community:

 - **Questions & Issues:** If you have questions about the project or encounter any issues, please open an issue in this repository or contact us at [revilio.ios@gmail.com](mailto:revilio.ios@gmail.com)
-- **Contributions:** While this is primarily a portfolio project, we're open to suggestions and pull requests.
+- **Contributions:** We're open to suggestions and pull requests.
 Please feel free to create issues to discuss bugs or new features before submitting PRs
 - **Accessibility Testing:** We particularly welcome feedback from blind and visually impaired users to help us improve the accessibility features of Revilio

-We believe in the open-source philosophy of collaboration and continuous improvement, and we appreciate your interest in making Revilio better for everyone.
+We appreciate your interest in making Revilio better for everyone.